mkmat/CODE-GPSD-3D/README.md

 For monodisperse systems GPSD-3D uses a semi-analytic, fully accurate (grid- and approximation-free) voronoi-based algorithm.
 For polydisperse systems, on the other hand, it uses a constrained nonlinear optimization strategy or alternatively a grid-based algorithm, whose resolution is limited by the amount of available memory.
 See [below](#polydisperse) for details for polydisperse systems.
 Lammps-users can call GPSD-3D directly from within their lammps script as shown [here](#lammps).
 The GPSD-3D was tested under linux, mac-OS, and windows environments.

-## Installation
+## Download

-Create a new directory named GPSD-3D.
-Download GPSD-3D.tar.gz to the new directory GPSD-3D and unpack it via
+Either clone the current repository or download the GPSD-3D.tar.gz file.
+If you have chosen to download the tar.gz-file, create a new directory named GPSD-3D.
+Move GPSD-3D.tar.gz to the new directory GPSD-3D and unpack it via

     gunzip GPSD-3D.tar.gz; tar -x GPSD-3D.tar;